Call for Abstract

 • Metabolism of drugs

 Although commonly confused with pharmacy, pharmacology is a distinct field of study in the health sciences.
-Pharmacology is the study which describe how a medicine interacts with a body and biological system.
+Pharmacology is the study of how a medicine interacts with a biological system and the body.
 The study of medicines includes information on their chemical composition, biological effects, and therapeutic uses.
-These effects can be either harmful or therapeutic depending on a number of circumstances.
-Pharmacologists are mostly interested in two areas of study: toxicology, which examines the toxic or negative effects of medications and other chemical agents, and therapeutics, taht focuses on how drugs and other chemical agents affect disease.
+These effects can be either therapeutic or harmful depending on a number of circumstances.
+Pharmacologists are frequently interested in two areas of study: toxicology, which examines the negative or toxic effects of medications and other chemical agents, and therapeutics, which focuses on how drugs and other chemical agents affect disease.
 Pharmacology includes a variety of disciplines, including those in medicine, pharmacy, nursing, dentistry, and veterinary medicine.
-Some of the most intriguing developments in modern medicine are made at the cutting edge of pharmacology.
+Some of the most intriguing developments in modern medicine are being made at the cutting edge of pharmacology.

 • Neuropharmacology